clinta/clinta.github.io/_drafts/freebsd-jails-the-hard-way.md

 zfs create zroot/jails/fulljail1
 ```

-2. Download the FreeBSD base files, and any other parts you want, in this example I'll include the 32 bit libraries as well.
+2. Download the FreeBSD base files, and any other parts of FreeBSD you want.
+In this example I'll include the 32 bit libraries as well.

 ```sh
 fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/amd64/amd64/10.1-RELEASE/base.txz -o /tmp/base.txz